 Vacancies are advertised by Career Services, specialist recruitment agencies, and national newspapers and trade publications including Press Gazette and PR Week.
 The Chartered Institute of Public Relations (CIPR) publishes a list of volunteer recruitment and salaried graduate training projects.

 Many graduates enter the profession at a junior level or move to PR following a marketing, journalism, or advertising career.
 Networking and estimating applications can also be a useful strategy for finding opportunities, for which a portfolio of written work can be useful for highlighting relevant skills.

 Public Relations Officer Education & Training

 Typically, you need to earn a VET certificate to work in public relations.
 You should get further information from your selected college as courses and prerequisites might differ between universities.
 You could have a better chance of getting this job if you get a degree with a public relations concentration.

 You typically need to get your Senior Secondary Certificate of Education in English in order to enroll in these courses.
 Institutional requirements vary, and some provide external study or have flexible admittance criteria.
 For further information, get in touch with the institutions that interest you.

 Qualifications and training required for a public relations officer

 There are routes to PR for both university graduates and school dropouts.

-Degree in any subject is acceptable, though some employers may prefer English, Management, Business or Media Studies, Marketing or Behavioral Sciences.
+A degree in any subject is acceptable, though some employers may prefer English, Management, Business or Media Studies, Marketing, or Behavioral Sciences.
 A PR postgraduate qualification can also be helpful.